bryan-snyder/Altar-of-Dagon-WordPress-Theme/README.md

 # Altar of Dagon WordPress Theme
 I am creating this WordPress theme for the band I'm currently playing in **Altar of Dagon**.
 Not going to be much public interest here but I hope to grow it into a larger, more customizable theme that can be distributed.
+8/22/16: Site with Custom Theme has launched.

-This WordPress theme will eventually reside here: [altarofdagon.com](http://altarofdagon.com)
+This WordPress theme lives here (live preview): [altarofdagon.com](http://altarofdagon.com)

 As you can see, much work to be done.
 Going from a static build which I just recently added Bootstrap to so that it better performed on mobile devices.
 I'm building this theme from scractch.
 Feel free to follow my progress and I'm always open to suggestions.